-Ultra-processed foods are convenient, tasty, and cheap products made up mostly of additives and derived substances, with little to no intact ingredients.
-They are replacing all other food groups and include frozen meals, soft drinks, packaged cookies, cakes, and salty snacks.
-Unfortunately, they are often high in saturated and trans fats, added sugars and refined grains, low in fiber, and may contain artificial additives.
+Ultra-processed foods are convenient but lack whole, real ingredients.
+They replace other food groups and include frozen meals, soft drinks, packaged sweets, and salty snacks.
+However, they are high in unhealthy fats and added sugars and lack fiber.
+They may also contain artificial additives.

 Understanding Ultra-Processed Foods: How They’re Made and How to Identify Them